Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kentucky Betting Records & Stats

-- Kentucky and its opponents have combined to score more than 144.5 points in 14 of 31 games this season.
+- Kentucky's 31 games this season have gone over this contest's total of 144.5 points 14 times.

-- Kentucky has had an average of 142.2 points in its games this season, 2.3 fewer than this matchup's total.
+- The average total in Kentucky's contests this year is 142.2, 2.3 fewer points than this game's over/under.

 - The Kentucky Wildcats are 16-15-0 ATS this season.